The Directors have pleasure in presenting the Twenty First Annual

 Company and subsidiaries for their continued co-operation and support.

-We would also like to place on record our sincere appreciation for the
+The Board of Directors would also like to place on record their sincere

 appreciation for the co-operation received from the Reserve Bank of